View the student profiles from our PhD programme in Cambridge

 NSIRC PhD students (National Structural Integrity Research Centre) and those of the masters programme, have written many high quality journal articles, conference papers, theses and dissertations.
 The centre is affiliated with over 30 UK and international universities including the University of Cambridge, Lancaster University, Manchester, Singapore and many more.

-These publications present cutting edge research that contributes to the advancement of the field of structural integrity, through the development of new concepts and methods.
+These publications present cutting edge research that contributes to the advancement of the field of structural integrity and asset reliability management, through the development of new concepts and methods.

 When large structures fail, the results can be catastrophic.
 All types of products and plant are at risk if designers, manufacturers and users do not understand how to build and operate structures safely.